-- x'(i,t) difference between performance measure for firm i between year t and some previous year, - s'(i) standard deviation of the first differences in the performance measure of firm i in the pre-MBO period, n(t) - number of years between year t in post-MBO period and previous year over which difference is computed.
+- y'(i,t) = standardized (differenced) performance measure for firm i in year t, - x'(1,t) difference between performance measure for firm i between year t and some previous year, - s'(i) standard deviation of the first differences in the performance measure of firm i in the pre-MBO period, n(t) - number of years between year t in post-MBO period and previous year over which difference is computed.

 If the differenced performance measure is normally distributed, the standardized performance measure has a t distribution under the null hypothesis with a mean of 0 and a standard deviation of $\sqrt{(n'(1)-1)/(n'(1)-3)}$, where n'(1) is the number of first differences in the pre-MBO period used to estimate s'(1).
 To adjust for the varying degrees of freedom across sample firms, the standardized (differenced) performance measures are divided by the theoretical standard deviation under the null hypothesis to get z'(1,t).
 To test for a change in the distribution of each performance measure upon the MBO, the z'(1,t) for the first post-MBO year are summed across all firms and divided by the square root of the number of firms to get an aggregate z statistic.
-Appealing to the Central Limit Theorem, the aggregate z statistic is approximately distributed as a standard normal variable under the null hypothesis of no change in the distribution of the performance measure upon the MBO, the 2^{8}
+Appealing to the Central Limit Theorem, the aggregate z statistic is approximately distributed as a standard normal variable under the null hypothesis of no change in the distribution of the performance measure upon the MBO. $\frac{28}{}$

-6. Empirical Results.
+Empirical Results.